arrow-kt/arrow-media/README.md

 ##### Articles
 category: articles
 ### tags
-Here you can specify the Arrow module or modules with which the post is related: `core`, `fx`, `optics`, `incubator`, or `meta`
-You can add more than one tag as follows
+Here you can specify the Arrow module or modules to which the post is related: `core`, `fx`, `optics`, `incubator`, or `meta` You can add more than one tag as follows:
 `tags: [core, fx]`
 ### link
 The link to the post